Paper airplane icon

 1. Take In the Iconic Flinders Street Station & Hang Out in Federation Square

-For many people, walking under the famous clocks of Flinders Street Station and right into the heart of the city is their first experience of Melbourne.
+For many people, walking under the famous clocks of Flinders Street Station is their first experience of Melbourne.
 The station is over 100 years old and one of Melbourne’s most well-known and iconic buildings.
 Hey, I love it so much that I even got a tattoo of it on my arm!

-You will most likely enter the city through this historic terminal, but don’t forget to look back and take in its splendour as you do.
-As a backpacker in Melbourne, you will probably be using a lot of public transport, and Flinders St is one of the main hubs alongside Southern Cross Station.
+If you enter the city through this historic terminal, don’t forget to look back and take in its splendour as you do.
+Across the way is Federation Square.

 2. Explore the Incredible Laneways and Street Art That Make This City So Cool!

 Hosier Lane is the most famous of these laneways and is an ever-changing heartland of the free street art movement in Melbourne.
-Visiting is one of my favourite things to do for free in Melbourne, and it’s somewhere I come back to often.
+Visiting is one of my favourite things to do for free in Melbourne.

 Looking for unique free stuff to do in Melbourne?
 Hop on the old trams.

-Trams are a part of the fabric of what makes Melbourne, and we love them (coming from a fellow tram city in Manchester).
+Trams are a part of the fabric of what makes Melbourne, and we love them.
 They are a great way to get around the city and also an iconic piece of history.

 The South Bank of the Yarra River is an amazing place to take a scenic walk in Melbourne.
-Starting further out towards the newly redeveloped docklands area, you can follow the river right back into the heart of the city.
+Starting near Docklands, you can follow the river all the way into the CBD.

 The riverside walk offers some of the best views of Melbourne’s skyline and some of its most interesting bridges.
 It’s one of the best free things to do in Melbourne City, and is especially wonderful on an autumnal day.

 Established in 1854, the State Library of Victoria is the oldest public library in Australia and was one of the first free libraries in the New World.
-Over generations, it’s been one of the main meeting places for the people of Melbourne, whether studying, meeting for coffee or finding a warm place to escape the chilly Victorian weather.
+For generations, it has served as a study space, meeting place and refuge from Melbourne’s famously unpredictable weather.

-The central La Trobe Reading Room that sits underneath the dome is also a must-see and one of the most stunning free places to visit in Melbourne.
+The central La Trobe Reading Room is a must-see and one of the most stunning free places to visit in Melbourne.
 It dates back to 1913, and at the time, the enormous reinforced-concrete dome was the largest of its kind in the world.

 It’s also great if you want access to computers or free internet, too.
-One of my top tips for visiting Australia is to utilise public buildings like libraries, as they always have wifi.
-For me, I use it as a refuge from the rain on a chilly day and from the chaos of the city for a few moments of peace.
-Also, FYI, it’s got decent public toilets in here!
+One of my top tips for visiting Australia is to utilise public buildings like libraries.
+FYI, it’s got decent public toilets in here!

-The Shrine of Remembrance in Melbourne is a special place to visit, and there is much more to it than you might first imagine.
-The shrine itself is a wonderful tribute to the ANZAC soldiers lost in various conflicts across the world and over generations.
+The Shrine of Remembrance in Melbourne is a special place to visit.
+It’s a wonderful tribute to the ANZAC soldiers lost in various conflicts across the world.
+It’s one of the best free things to do in Melbourne.

-Firstly, it’s a beautiful area surrounded by gardens and nature.
-Climbing up to the roof of the classical-style shrine, which was built in 1934, offers amazing views of the city and is one of the best free vantage points in Melbourne.
+Climbing to the balcony offers amazing views of the city and is one of the best free vantage points in Melbourne.
+It’s also surrounded by beautifully manicured gardens and parkland.

 Melbourne is a big city, but it is also quite walkable.
 I love to walk, and one day I clocked almost 30 km walking around the city just exploring, getting lost, taking pictures and soaking it all in.